Metro Film Festival puts your FAN FILM on the BIG SCREEN

 In 2016 we expanded to Roku with MPTV (Movies Plus TV) at this link on Roku.
 Movies Plus channels are cornerstones in our organization.

 The Movie Network (TMN) is our second largest channel on Roku.
 And we have Niche channels on Roku that target audiences, and these are changing from a VOD to an all Live broadcast this year.
 (So please check our channels every week to see our updated content-feed.)
 Here’s the links for two of our favorite Niche channels: “Badass TV” only on Roku (for Boxing and Sports fans.)
 Also “ArtHouse Movies” is geared towards Filmmakers and film festival attendees — again only on Roku.
+Again, these are commercial channels outside of our NonCommercial operations associated with the Metro Film Festival’s FAN FILM live screenings in Metro Detroit, Michigan.

 OUR BRANDED TV CHANNELS TARGET AUDIENCES ON OTA AND CTV PLATFORMS